 Much of the process described in this book involves learning from experience the difference between trying to force change through willpower and being proactive in a mindful way.
 Suffice it to say, at this point, that the “I” of the Proactive Twelve Steps is not a lonely “I” trying to force change through self-deprivation.
 It is an observing “I” that is deeply attuned to inner processes and interactions with other people.

-In this sense, it is an “I” that has learned to surrender to the realities of the world,.
-But the surrender is not the death of “I”.
-It is just the death of that lonely, desperate, powerless “I”, and the birth of a much larger, more flexible, more effective, and much happier “I”.
+In this sense, it is an “I” that has learned to accept the realities of the world.
+But this acceptance does not mark the death of the self.
+It is just the death of a lonely, desperate, powerless “I” and the birth of a much larger, more flexible, more effective, and much happier “I.”